Armagedon13/Arduino-Projects/libraries/IRremote/README.md

 You will discover that **the address is a constant** and the commands sometimes are sensibly grouped.<br/>
 If you are uncertain about the numbers of repeats to use for sending, **3** is a good starting point.
 If this works, you can check lower values afterwards.

+If you have enabled `DECODE_DISTANCE_WIDTH`, the code printed by `printIRSendUsage()` **differs between 8 and 32 bit platforms**, so it is best to run the receiving program on the same platform as the sending program.

 The codes found in the [irdb database](https://github.com/probonopd/irdb/tree/master/codes) specify  a **device**, a **subdevice** and a **function**.
 Most of the times, *device* and *subdevice* can be taken as upper and lower byte of the **address parameter** and *function* is the **command parameter** for the **new structured functions** with address, command and repeat-count parameters like e.g. `IrSender.sendNEC((device << 8) | subdevice, 0x19, 2)`.<br/>
 An **exact mapping** can be found in the [IRP definition files for IR protocols](https://github.com/probonopd/MakeHex/tree/master/protocols).
 "D" and "S" denotes device and subdevice and "F" denotes the function.